 As Conference Administrator, Marianne oversees the design, development, and execution of the Small Satellite Conference, including management of the technical program and student competition.
 She has over 15 years of event planning experience; most recently as Executive Director of one of the largest art festivals in Utah, Summerfest Arts Faire in Logan.
 She graduated from Utah State University and has spent much of her career as an Arts Administrator in the non-profit sector.
 She is a member of the Utah "Change Leaders" through the Utah Division of Arts and Museums.

 As Exhibit Manager, Candace is responsible for exhibition and sponsorship management as well as assisting with the planning and execution of all Conference events.
 She has over ten years of experience in managing and planning events for multiple corporate and community organizations such as: Habitat for Humanity, Hal Leonard Publishing and Art of Womanhood.

 Lauren is responsible for facilitating logistics for the conference.
-Specific duties include: catering, facilities, social media, inventory, mailing lists, and banners/signage.
+Specific duties include: catering, facilities, social media, inventory, mailing lists, banners/signage, and side meetings.
 Previously, she worked as a Property Assistant at the USU Research Foundation.
 She graduated from Utah State University with a BA degree in Art.
 Lauren has been involved in volunteer work planning youth tours in Washington D.C. and coordinates monthly events for young single adults.